 Each year, HOPE selects rising 2L students with a genuine commitment to public interest work for its Summer Public Interest Fellowship Program.
-This highly competitive program involves full-time work at a public interest agency, classroom sessions, and a legal research and writing project.
+This highly competitive program involves full-time work at a local public interest agency, classroom sessions, and a legal research and writing project.

-The fellows experience firsthand how lawyers can make a significant difference in the lives of indigent clients by representing them in domestic violence, mental health, education, disability and immigration cases as well as in other proceedings.
+The fellows experience firsthand how lawyers can make a significant difference in the lives of clients by representing them in domestic violence, education, disability, housing and immigration cases, as well as in other proceedings.

 - Orientation/training in late May and an 8-week, full-time internship at a local public interest organization.

 - Corresponding classroom sessions, including participation in a seminar where members of the bench and bar share their experiences.

 - Weekly journals and legal research/writing project.

 - Students receive a $2500 stipend and three hours of academic credit (tuition-free).

 - All 1Ls who are in good academic standing, with a GPA of 2.5 or above, are eligible to apply.

 - Fellows must complete a minimum of 35 hours of work per week over the course of 8 weeks.

 - Students who have already secured an internship at a local non-profit or government agency are eligible to apply.
-Otherwise, HOPE will match fellows with South Florida agencies such as: Legal Services of Greater Miami, Miami-Dade Public Defender's Office, Dade Legal Aid, Americans for Immigrant Justice, and Catholic Charities, among others.
+Otherwise, HOPE will match fellows with South Florida agencies such as: Legal Services of Greater Miami, Miami-Dade Public Defender's Office, Dade Legal Aid, and Catholic Charities Legal Services, among others.